 The world is beautiful.
 People are good.

 Yes, humanity has its problems.
-So let’s find them and tackle them.
+So let’s find them and fix them.

 And let’s show these truths to everyone.

-(Nothing irrelevant, no spam, and you can unsubscribe any time.
-That’s my promise.)
+(Nothing irrelevant, no spam, and you can unsubscribe at any time.)